Propagation complete encodings of smooth DNNF theories: Definitions

+\end{itemize} None of the clauses listed above becomes unit or empty after satisfying \(d_1\) and \(d_2\) and, hence, unit propagation cannot be applied to the formula.
+In particular, the contradiction is not derived which implies that \(\textsf{FullNNF}\) is not a URC encoding. \end{example}

-The nodes $c$ and $d$ in the example are DNFs, however, they can be any mutually exluding DNNFs defined on the same set of variables.
-Testing satisfiability of a conjunction of two DNNFs is an NP-complete problem, since this is true already for two OBDDs with different variable orderings.
-This means that there is no known construction of an encoding of polynomial size that derives a contradiction from $c \wedge d$, if and only if this assignment is contradictory.
-Instead, we observe that the encoding can be constructed so that the partial assignment $c \wedge d$ always leads to a contradiction using a similar idea as the construction of \textsf{CompletePath} for MDDs in~\cite{AGMES16}.
+The vertices $d_1$ and $d_2$ in Example~\ref{ex:fullnnf} are DNFs, however, they can be any mutually excluding DNNFs defined on the same set of variables.
+As pointed out before, testing satisfiability of a conjunction of two DNNFs is an NP-complete problem.
+This means that there is no known construction of an encoding of polynomial size that derives a contradiction from $d_1 \wedge d_2$, if and only if this assignment is contradictory with a partial assignment of the inputs.
+Instead, we use the fact that \textsf{FullNNF} encoding does not require that a variable representing a gate is assigned $1$, if the gate evaluates to $1$, and extend the encoding so that the partial assignment $d_1\wedge d_2$ always leads to a contradiction.
+Our approach is a generalization of the idea used in the construction of \textsf{CompletePath} encoding of MDDs which we describe next.